 Call Your Senators to Urge DADT Action

-November 16, 2010 by Carolyn Simon, Associate Director of Digital Media
+November 16, 2010 by Carolyn Simon, Deputy Director of Digital Media

 CALL YOUR SENATORS NOW Dial (202) 224-3121 Tell them to do everything they can to repeal “Don’t Ask, Don’t Tell” this year.

 The time is now.
 “Don’t Ask, Don’t Tell” may be in its final moments.
 Years of work could boil down to what happens in the coming weeks.
 The Senate's "lame duck" session began this week – our last, best hope to end the discrimination this year.
 We here at HRC are putting all of our efforts into what could be the final push for repeal; This week we placed ads in major newspapers in key states asking everyone to call their senator and sound off on passing repeal this year; Yesterday we sent an action alert to our membership letting them know how important it is to contact senators this week, and organizers are deployed across the country rallying support to let the Senate know that the Americans want the discriminatory “Don’t Ask, Don’t Tell” law repealed.